-a) Transmission inspection 2-year cycle (138 kV): Inspect all poles and structures by either climbing or with the use of a bucket truck.
+Transmission inspection 2-year cycle (138 kV): Inspect all poles and structures by climbing or with the use of a bucket truck.
 Inspect poles, structures, guys, anchors, insulators, crossarms, conductors, shield wires, right-of-way, for any structural deficiency or any situation that may impact the structural integrity of the facility.
-Inspections are conducted by either climbing the pole/structure or with the use of a bucket truck.
+Also, ground-level visual inspections are performed on all transmission structures to detect visible rot, rust, broken hardware, lightning damage, or broken static wires.
+If a structure is inaccessible due to terrain conditions, the inspectors use all-terrain vehicles, amphibious track vehicles, boats, and/or unmanned aerial vehicle (UAV) to inspect the structure or return to conduct the inspection when access is improved.